WSR COMMUNITY HANDBOOK

 4.2 Passing General

-The responsibility for the decision to pass another car, and to do it safely, rests with the overtaking driver.
-The overtaken driver should be aware that he/she is being passed and must not impede the pass by “Blocking”
+The responsibility for the decision to pass another car, and to do it fairly, rests with the overtaking driver.
+The overtaken driver should however be aware that he/she is being passed and must not impede the pass by “Blocking”.

 4.3 Lapping / Multiclass Racing Passing